Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 If you have received multiple phone calls, emails, letters in the mail, and even messages on Facebook from debt collectors with UHG I, LLC, you're probably feeling stressed, frustrated, and even angry.
-This is because UHG 1, LLC encourages debt collectors to be aggressive and basically harass people to try and persuade them to pay a debt they allegedly owe.
+Do not give up hope.

 Know your rights when UHG 1, LLC contacts you